Road Trips to the Boundary

 Crowsnest Hwy 3

-From Vancouver head to Hope and take the Crowsnest Hwy 3 through the Similkameen Valley.
+From Vancouver, head to Hope and take the Crowsnest Hwy 3 through the Similkameen Valley.
 Manning Park and China Ridge are where you can enjoy year-round activities.
-Cycle the Great Trail (formerly Trans Canada) and the Kettle Valley Rail Trail from Princeton to the hamlets of Tulameen and Coalmont.
+Cycle the Trans Canada Trail and the Kettle Valley Rail Trail from Princeton to Tulameen and Coalmont’s hamlets.
 Princeton is legendary for its fishing.
 Stop at Hedley and learn about First Nation people at the Snaza’ist Discovery Centre.
 Cawston/Keremeos is home to organic fruit, vegetable growers and a wine region that boasts almost 20 wineries.
 Travel onwards to Osoyoos, cross Route 97 and enter Boundary Country.

 Hwy 33 and the Big White Road Trip

 You can connect to Hwy 33 at the junction of Hwy 97 and 33 in Kelowna.
 From Kelowna, travel east on Hwy 33 to the Big White Ski Resort—the home of champagne powder in the winter and lush mountain wildflowers in the summer.
 Take a Big White Road Trip and travel Hwy 33 south from Big White through Boundary Country’s communities of Carmi, Beaverdell and Westbridge.
 Stop in Rock Creek, at the junction of Hwys 3 and 33 and explore the Kettle Valley Rail Trail (KVR), part of Canada’s iconic Trans Canada Trail.
 In warmer months, dip your pan in the river.
 You may discover gold!
 At Rock Creek, you can drive further into Boundary Country east on Hwy 3 towards Midway and beyond to Christina Lake, or turn west for Bridesville.